Cleaner but Not Clean

 Also in September a Henry County landfill operator is accused of dumping oil containing concentrations of PCBs up to six times higher than the federal maximum for such dumps.

-It is important to note that no one died as a result of these incidents, nor even became seriously ill.
+It is important to note that no one died as a result of these incidents, nor even known to have become seriously ill.
 Often waste was discovered soon enough to prevent its finding its way into water supplies.
 The only immediate threat to the public health was anxiety, confirming that sometimes what one reads in the newspaper is more harmful that what one drinks in the water.

 PCBs and Waukegan Harbor